fungamer2-2/AmoreliaAI/README.md

 The AI companion also has a long-term memory system to recall relevant memories and insights from previous conversations.
 It includes two types of memory: short-term and long-term.

 - Short-term memory: Memories that the AI has either experienced recently or recalled recently.
 This is always available in-context, but has a limited capacity, and any memories that get flushed out of short-term memory are sent to long-term memory.
+- Long term memory: Stores the memories and experiences to be retrieved whenever they become relevant.
+Recalled memories return to short-term memory.

 ## ⚙️ How to use